 Pursuant to the provisions of the National Environmental Policy Act (NEPA), 42 United States Code (U.S.C.)
-4321 to 4270d, implementing Council on Environmental Quality (CEQ) Regulations, 40 Code of Federal Regulations (CFR) 1500-15081, and 32 CFR Part 989, Environmental Impact Analysis Process, the Department of the Air Force (DAF) prepared the attached Programmatic Environmental Assessment (PEA) to assess the potential impacts associated with ongoing harbor activities at Vandenberg Space Force Base (Vandenberg SFB or Installation), in Santa Barbara County, California.
+4321 et seq., as amended by the Fiscal Responsibility Act of 2023 (Public Law 118-5), and implemented by 32 CFR Part 989, Environmental Impact Analysis Process, the Department of the Air Force (DAF), as the Lead Agency, prepared the attached Final Programmatic Environmental Assessment (PEA) to assess the potential impacts associated with ongoing harbor activities at Vandenberg Space Force Base (Vandenberg SFB or Installation), in Santa Barbara County, California.
 This Finding of No Significant Impact (FONSI) and Finding of No Practicable Alternative (FONPA) hereby incorporates the entire PEA by reference.